 - If you want to ensure that you're never caught off-guard by some Mac issue, consider bookmarking our useful Mac Fix Hub.

 - For more practical and thorough Mac information, visit our handy Mac page.

-What to do if iCloud Photo Library causes high CPU usage?
+What to can I do if iCloud Photo Library causes high CPU usage?

 - Navigate to System Preferences.

 - Select iCloud.

 - Click the Options button next to Photos.

 - Uncheck iCloud Photo Library and click on Done.

 Note: After doing so, the syncing should be disabled.
 Wait for a couple of minutes, and enable the iCloud Photo Library.